Understanding the evolution of the Earth and how it works as a system

 - and the use of terrestrial space (specifically near surface and underground space).

-Through our work, we contribute in particular to 5 of the 17 Sustainable Development Goals as set by the United Nations in 2015.
+Through our work, we contribute in particular to five of the 17 Sustainable Development Goals as set by the United Nations.